sravanibandari/CIS641-HW2-Bandari/README.md

 [Project](https://sravanibandari.github.io/GVSU-CIS641-Slytherin/)

 ## Term Project Description
-The project is an e-commerce website called "E Shop".Where we tend to display all available items which are ready in stock and ready to purchase.We can add items to cart or wishlit, place an order,search based on different categories.
+The project is an e-commerce website.Where we tend to display all available items which are ready in stock and ready to purchase.We can add items to cart or wishlit, place an order,search based on different categories.